Monarchy of Denmark: Early kingdom

-The Danes were united (or more likely reunited) and officially Christianized in 965 CE by Harald Bluetooth, the story of which is recorded on the Jelling stones.
+The Danes were united (or more likely reunited) and officially Christianized in 965 AD by Harald Bluetooth, the story of which is recorded on the Jelling stones.
 The exact extent of Harald's kingdom is unknown, although it is reasonable to believe that it stretched from the defensive line of Dannevirke, including the Viking city of Hedeby, across Jutland, the Danish isles and into southern present day Sweden; Scania and perhaps Halland.
 Furthermore, the Jelling stones attests that Harald had also "won" Norway.
 The son of Harald, Sweyn Forkbeard, mounted a series of wars of conquest against England, which was completed by Sweyn's son Cnut the Great by the middle of the eleventh century.
 The reign of Cnut represented the peak of the Danish Viking age; his North Sea Empire included England (1016), Denmark (1018), Norway (1028) and held strong influence over the north-eastern coast of Germany.

-The last monarch descended from Valdemar IV, Christopher III of Denmark, died in 1448.
+The last monarch descended from Valdemar IV, Christopher III of Denmark, died in 1448 AD.
 Count Christian of Oldenburg, descendant of Sophia, the daughter of Valdemar IV's aunt Richeza of Denmark, Lady of Werle, who was the daughter of Eric V of Denmark, was chosen as his successor and became the next monarch of Denmark, ruling under the name Christian I. Richeza thus can be considered as a sort of female founder of the House of Oldenburg.